impierce/credential-converter/README.md

 ./target/debug/credential-converter -i example.json -o example_123.json -m example_mapping.json -c o-bv3-to-elm
 ```

 *Warning: the ratatui library does not seem to handle different color settings in your terminal perfectly.
 This causes the colors to differ slightly between builds in different terminals.
 For reference please continue reading the readme, colors will be explained accompanied by screenshots.*

 ## Usage

 The link below contains a youtube video which is a walkthrough of the program.
-The output fields section has since been updated to have a folder like layout, DESM and the headless interface, incl. batch conversions, are not included in the demo.
+The program has since been updated to have a folder like layout for the output fields, DESM and the headless interface, incl. batch conversions, are also not included in the demo.
+Nonetheless, the video gives a proper tour of the UX of the CLI.

 https://www.youtube.com/watch?v=TGc2OyFQqXs